 A connection between RoboDK and any Motoman robot can be established to move the robot automatically from a connected PC using RoboDK and Motoman’s MotoCom software option.

 This step is automatic and there is no need to set up anything specific on the robot side.

-Motoman robots require the pulses per degree for each joint to convert the pulse joint values to angular values and vice-versa.
-RoboDK automatically makes this conversion if this information is provided in the robot parameters.
-To verify if this information is provided or to update it:
+Yaskawa Motoman robots require the pulses per degree for each joint to convert angular joint positions to pulses and vice-versa.
+RoboDK automatically generates programs with the correct pulse information if the pulses per degree ratio is provided in the robot parameters.

 2. Select Parameters